Pick the hotel by trip shape

 • Choose The Lenox when classic Copley and Boylston convenience matter most.

-Calibration: The first wave has two strong Back Bay answers without pretending to rank every hotel in the area.
+Calibration: The current guide set has two strong Back Bay answers without pretending to rank every hotel in the area.

 Seaport, Fenway, and Beacon Hill need a reason